 4. Dance up a storm

 Put your best foot forward and head along to a free dance night in Brisbane City.
 Latin Nights run every Friday from 7pm in Brisbane Square/Reddacliff Place Place, and Salsa Seduction every Sunday from 7pm at Jade Buddha at Eagle Street Pier.
-For a bit more direction, check out Mad Dance House‘s $15 Saturday classes in beginners hip hop, jazz funk and ballet.
+For a bit more direction, check out Mad Dance House‘s range of classes for beginners up to advanced.

 About 20 minutes west of Brisbane there’s a great bush walking track at The Gap.
 The reservoir there has a loop around it that will take about an hour to complete.
 Take some snacks and a guitar to chill by the dam afterward.

 Need we say more? iPlay is the city’s arcade hotspot where you can play one- or two-player games such as Dance Revolution and other classic arcade games.
 Open until midnight Sunday-Thursday and until 1am Friday and Saturday, you may just want to spend your whole weekend there.
 Drop by the Baskin-Robbins on the way in for the sugar hit you need to conquer it all.

 7. Get cultured at Gallery of Modern Art

 Walk slowly through the exhibitions on offer at Queensland Art Gallery of Modern Art at South Bank.
 Entry is generally free but there is student pricing for the paid exhibitions.

 Speaking of ice-cream, you could just spend your weekend hopping between the best ice-cream shops in the city and South Bank.
 Check out Gelatissimo, Gelato Messina, Nitrogenie, San Churro and, of course, the decadent Baskin-Robbins.